shawnLeeZX/ml_math/README.md

 ### Mathematical Proof

 * least_squire:         Some proof about the trace of Matrix.
 * trace_of_matrix:      A detailed proof of getting the close form solution of least square method.
+* object_similarity:    A detailed proof of getting the weight of one attribute to make each attribute's influence equal when computing overall dissimilarity of one clusters.

 ## /development